Exact Recovery in the Hypergraph Stochastic Block Model: a Spectral Algorithm: Exact recovery by counting hyperedges

 Suppose we have a set $W \subset [n]$ such that $|W \triangle C_i| \leq \varepsilon s$ for some $i$ ($\triangle$ denotes symmetric difference).
 In the graph case ($d = 2$) we can use $W$ to recover $C_i$ exactly w.h.p.\ as follows: \begin{enumerate} \item Show that w.h.p.\ for any $u \in C_i$ will have at least $(p - \varepsilon)s$ neighbors in $C_i$, while any $v \notin C_i$ will have at most $(q + \varepsilon)s$ neighbors in $C_i$.
 This follows from a simple Hoeffding argument. \item Show that that, if these bounds hold for any $u, v$, then (deterministically) any $u \in C_i$ will have at least $(p - 2\varepsilon)$ neighbors in $W$, while any $v \notin C_i$ will have at most $(q + 2\varepsilon)$ neighbors in $W$.
 Thus, we can use number of vertices in $W$ to distinguish between vertices in $C_i$ and vertices in other clusters. \end{enumerate} See~\cite[Lemmas~19-20]{cole2017simple} for details.
 The reason we cannot directly apply a Hoeffding argument to $W$ is that $W$ depends on the randomness of the instance $A$, thus the number of neighbors a vertex has in $W$ is not the sum of $|W|$ fixed random variables.

 To generalize to hypergraphs with $d > 2$, an obvious analogue of the notion of number of neighbors a vertex $u$ has in a vertex set $W$ is to define the random variable

 i.e.\ the number of hyperedges containing $u$ and $d - 1$ vertices from $W$.
 When $d = 2$ this is simply the number of neighbors $u$ has in $W$ (see Figure \ref{fig:NuW} for the case $d=3$).
-We get the following analogue to~\cite[Lemma~19]{cole2017simple}; see Appendix~\ref{pf:hoeffding} for proof:
+We get the following analogue to~\cite[Lemma~19]{cole2017simple}.

 \begin{lemma} Consider cluster $C_i$ and vertex $u \in [n]$, and let $\varepsilon > 0$.
 If $u \in C_i$, then for $n$ sufficiently large and $d=o(s)$,

 with probability $\geq 1 - \exp\left(-\varepsilon^2{s-1 \choose d-1}\right)$, and if $u \notin C_i$, then